chrisamaphone/ceptre-tutorial/README.md

 Or download as zip file and unzip.

-2. Try un-tar-ing the appropriate binary file for your system:
+2. Get the binary file appropriate for your system from (XXX link), then un-tar it:

 <code>
 $ tar -xzvf ceptre-<SYSTEM>.tar.gz